HR Tech 2022 Key Takeaways

 With so many employees working remotely and organizations working out hybrid work models, it’s easy to miss the small, nuanced cues that an employee is burning out.
 And employees are burning out at record rates—89% said they’ve experienced occupational burnout recently.

 As a result, passive and active listening technology is rising in popularity to help detect and address burnout before it escalates to critical levels.
-By gathering datapoints from everyday business interactions and communications, solutions like Visier’s new Workplace Dynamics can signal to managers when an employee may be out of sorts and in need of support.
+By gathering datapoints from everyday business interactions and communications, solutions like Visier’s new Workplace Dynamics can signal to managers when an employee may be out of sorts.

 Top 25 HR leaders to watch in 2023